haoran1012/PostGIS-Builder/docs/components/shp2pgsql/index.rst

 Usage

-shp2pgsql usage can be found using the 'shp2pgsl' command:
+shp2pgsql usage can be found using the 'shp2pgsl' command.

 .. code-block:: console
    :linenos: